An Integer Linear Programming Framework for Mining Constraints from Data: Experiments

-We experiment on the dataset introduced in \citep{wang2019satnet}.
-The dataset contains $9,000$ training and $1,000$ test data points, each of which has a unique solution.
-We also conduct experiments using the permuted setting \citep{wang2019satnet}, where we pre-define a permutation function to shuffle the $9\times 9$ grid.
-In the permuted setting it is almost impossible for humans to identify the underlying rules, while the puzzle still be filled in a certain order.
-We compare our approach with a convolution neural network for Sudoku~\citep{kyubyong2018sudoku} (\textsf{ConvNet}) and \textsf{SATNet}~\citep{wang2019satnet} (see Sec. \ref{sec:related}) under the same configuration as listed in \citep{wang2019satnet} and report our results along with their published results in Table \ref{tab:sudoku}.
+We experiment on the dataset introduced in \citet{wang2019satnet}.
+The dataset contains $9,000$ training and $1,000$ test samples, each of which has a unique solution.
+We also conduct experiments in the permuted setting \citep{wang2019satnet}, where a pre-defined permutation function is used to shuffle the $9\times 9$ grid.
+In the permuted setting, it is almost impossible for humans to identify the underlying rules, despite the puzzle is still filled in a certain order.
+We follow the configuration in \citet{wang2019satnet} to compare our approach with a convolution neural network for Sudoku~\citep{kyubyong2018sudoku} (\textsf{ConvNet}) and \textsf{SATNet}~\citep{wang2019satnet} and report our results along with their published results in Table \ref{tab:sudoku}.

-With equality constraints mining, our framework can realize the Sudoku rules and achieve $100\%$ accuracy.
-The constraints we mine reduce the size of candidate solution space from $2^{729}$ to $6.67\times 10^{21}$ (i.e., the number of feasible Sudoku).
+As shown in the table, by using the equality constraints mining technique, our framework can realize the Sudoku rules and achieve $100\%$ accuracy.
+The constraints we mine reduce the size of candidate solution space from $2^{729}$ to $6.67\times 10^{21}$ (i.e., the number of feasible Sudoku puzzles).
 Note that our approaches, as well as \textsf{SATNet}, do not utilize the position clues in the data.
 Therefore, it is not affected by permutations.

 In fact, the equality constraints we learn are exactly the rules of Sudoku.
-The learned constraints are shown in the Appendix \ref{app:sudoku}.
+The Sudoku rules can be represented linearly as

+We use $S^*$ to denote the space defined by Eq. \eqref{eq:sudokuconst} and $\hat{S}$ as the space of our constraints.
+We verify the $S^*=\hat{S}$ by \begin{compactenum} \item Verifying that each constraint in $S^*$ is indicated by the constraints we learn.
+This property guarantee that $S^*\subseteq \hat{S}.$ \item Comparing the dimension of $S^*$ and $S$.
+We find that $d(S^*)=d(\hat{S})=249.$ \end{compactenum} In this way, we confirm that our framework can mine the underlying Sudoku rules successfully.